chauff/cse1500-web-transcripts/Lecture-4.md

 In other words, the WebSocket protocol enables **bidirectional** communication between client and server over HTTP---at least initially, the WebSocket protocol itself is a TCP-based protocol, the handshake (see next sentence) is interpreted by HTTP servers as an upgrade request.
 Once a connection between a client and server is established (this requires a *handshake* as the client requests an upgrade to the connection and the server responds to that upgrade before data transfer is possible), data (called *messages* in this protocol) can be send back and forth.
 Both the client and the server can now send messages and we thus no longer need to *simulate* a single connection, we actually *have* a single connection that can be reused again and again.
 This is especially vital for Web applications that require constant bidirectional communication such as instant messaging (a client sends its own messages to the server, the server pushes messages of the client's chat partners) or gaming applications (a client/player sends his own move to the server, the server pushes the other players' moves to the client).
 In order to close an established connection a *closing handshake* is required: both the client and the server can initiate the closing of the connection (unlike the initiation of the connection which is always started by the client).
 Once a connection is clsoed, no more data can be sent over it.
 Also important to know is that WebSocket servers can share a port with HTTP servers due to the HTTP upgrade request ability.
 The WebSocket protocol was created to be relatively simple and co-exist with HTTP and the already established HTTP infrastructure (e.g. proxies).

-The WebSocket Protocol uses the origin model used by web browsers to restrict which web pages can contact a WebSocket server when the WebSocket Protocol is used from a web page.
+### A first WebSocket example

-We make use of the [Node.js WebSocket library](https://www.npmjs.com/package/ws), which hides some of the low-level details (similar to jQuery hiding some of Ajax's low-level details).
-We start with a hello-world like example: our client initiates a WebSocket connection with the server and sends a first message, and the server uses the established connection to send a reply.
+In this class, we use the popular [Node.js WebSocket library](https://www.npmjs.com/package/ws), which hides some of the low-level details (similar to jQuery hiding some of Ajax's low-level details).
+We start with a hello-world like example: our client initiates a WebSocket connection with the server and sends a first message, and the server uses the established connection to send a reply and then closes the connection.
 The example code can be found in [demo-code/node-websocket-ex](demo-code/node-websocket-ex).
-The example code can be started by first running `npm install` and then `node app.js 3000`.
+The example code can be started by first running (as usual) `npm install` and then `node app.js 3000`.

-First, the client-side:
+Let's look at the client-side:

 ```html
 <!DOCTYPE html>